It both pays and sucks to be a band with a buzz.

 On one side the band pulls out the stoicism of grunge angst, while on the other it evokes hard rock’s nostalgic drive through the sunset strip, and it all feels like taking a journey through rock history.
 It never deviates from the Owned formula though, with the distinct tones on the instruments making the band feel like the modern chapter in this folklore.
 Oh, and there’s a noise sequence to end the song.
 Just all kinds of genius.

-Ashokti is a straight-out balls to the wall, Foo-Fighters-on-Steroids riff that kicks off the album with a furious urgency and sets the tone for the rest of it.
+Ashokti kicks off the album with a furious urgency and sets the tone for the rest of it.

 After the second chorus it enters first a headbanging spiral of drooping riffs and then a remarkably RATM-esque section layered with some deadly harmonies.
 But the spotlight gets stolen by the drummer near the end though.
 Amidst an assault of guitars, the song ends with what feels like A.K Samee beating up everything around him.

-Ohom harkens back to the point in “One” where it genuinely felt like the band would be moving towards a more experimental, electronic direction.
+Ohom harks back to the point in “One” where it genuinely felt like the band would be moving toward a more experimental, electronic direction.

 It’s now the 8th song, but the band refuses to relent on the delivery.
 As a writer this is quite frustrating for me – I can sense that everything I’m writing is basically just “this is a great song guys”.
 But then this song, Charkona Shotto, is indeed another great song.